RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 So we need to determine how many options there are for each choice.

 - There are eight faculty in all and one of the ones selected has to be the department chair.
-That leaves one faculty slot open, with seven
+That leaves one faculty slot open, with 7 choices.
+- There are three slots remaining (there were 5 in all and we just filled 2 of them).
+These can be either faculty or graduate students; there are 6 faculty remaining who can be selected and 6 graduate students, for a total of 12 people eligible for each slot.
+We can fill the first slot

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTU4OTg5MTJdfQ==
+eyJoaXN0b3J5IjpbMTM2NDM3Mjg2OV19
 -->